Oxford University Women's Lightweight Rowing Club

 The Oxford University Women's Lightweight Rowing Club was established in 1984 to represent the University of Oxford in the race against the Cambridge University Boat Club at the Lightweight Boat Races.
 Throughout the season, the Club races as Tethys Boat Club.

+In 2023, OUWLRC was dissolved as a part of a merger between the various rowing clubs that represent Oxford at a University Level into one Oxford University Boat Club.

 Membership

 Membership in the rowing club is open to all female student members of the University who qualify as lightweight.
 Lightweight rowing for women details a maximum weight of 59 kg per athlete, with an average weight of 57 kg across the crew.
 This is a requirement for competition and for entry into the lightweight squad.

 Facilities and training

 The club trains out of the Fleming Boathouse in Wallingford, alongside the other university squads (OUBC, OUWBC, and OULRC).
 The club also uses the facilities at the university's Iffley Road Sports Centre.